 - Use Curtains

 This is one of the simplest tricks you can employ to reduce the time your heating system needs to be switched on.
 Open the curtains during the day and let all the sunlight in.
 When it starts getting dark, shut the curtains as this acts as an extra layer of insulation and prevents the heat from escaping.
-This combined with low temperature slow heating for a sustainable while should be enough to keep you warm for a long duration of time and also prove to be highly energy efficient.
+This combined with low temperature slow heating for a sustainable while should be enough to keep you warm for a long duration of time and also prove to be highly energy efficient – all you need to do is reach out to qualified installers.
 If you are looking for Wood Burning Stove Installers in Edinburgh, this is the place to be.

 - Increase Insulation

 More than focusing on heating your house faster, you should focus on retaining the heat trapped in the house.
 Maximising your insulation in such cases is the key to getting the best results.
 While curtains were kind of an insulation, they are not as effective as using double paned windows or rubber insulations.
 More than 25% heat is supposed to be lost form the roof.
 A thick insulation of about 25 cm can reduce that digit significantly and prevent heat loss.
 Making sure your walls are well insulated as well is important and Rockwool can help with your insulation needs.
 Insulation can reduce almost 60-70% of heat loss which can save significant energy consumption.

 - Block Draughts and Reflect Heat